sveltinio/sveltin/README.md

 ### :wrench: Prerequisites

 - Git
-- Node (v16.9.0 or higher is required)
+- Node (v16.19 LTS or higher is required)

 ### OSX and Linux via Homebrew